Life today is not what it used to be.

 - Increasingly becoming, and feeling, disconnected, isolated, and separate from other people.

-- Cutting ties with other people because they feel like connections with others are meaningless or shallow and they are on a completely different level.
+- Cutting ties with other people because they feel like connections with others are meaningless or shallow.

 - Low motivation and energy levels to do anything they would normally do.

-- Questioning the purpose, point or meaning of anything, and everything, in life.
+- Questioning the meaning, point, or purpose in life.

 - Suicidal thoughts and feelings.